BiAPoL/AMHCT_Bio_Image_Analysis_2025/docs/interactive_object_classification/readme.md

-# Interactive object classification in Napari
+# Interactive object classification in Napari (optional)

 In this exercise we will train a [Random Forest Classifiers](https://en.wikipedia.org/wiki/Random_forest) for classifying segmented objects.
 We will use the napari plugin [napari-accelerated-pixel-and-object-classification](https://www.napari-hub.org/plugins/napari-accelerated-pixel-and-object-classification).